jujgomezru/ESTIM/README.md

 cd ../../..
 ```

-The project uses .venv/bin/python -m uvicorn, so no need to activate the venv for normal development.
+The project uses `.venv/bin/python -m uvicorn`, so no need to activate the venv for normal development.

+---

 ## ▶️ Running the Project (with Makefile)